lesage-oded/tungsten-resource-test/README.md

 Overview
 ===============
 The tests provided in this repo work using a patched version of Shaker to add enhancements necessary to run the tests.
-These enhancements include the ability to specify supporting heat stacks for a test, use environment files, and improved reporting on SLA failures.
+These enhancements include the ability to specify supporting heat stacks for a test and use heat environment files.

 Setup
 ------------------